-In order to improve the security of masking schemes further, the traditional approach is to increase their order.
+In order to improve the security of masking schemes further, one approach is to increase their order.
 For this purpose, this final section analyzes the cost vs. security tradeoff that can be obtained by generalizing the GLUT countermeasure in such a way, and details the second- and third-order cases for illustration.
 That is, rather than using one input mask per S-box, we now use two or three masks per S-box.
-In terms of cost, this implies using one or two additional tables $\mathsf{Sbox}''$ and $\mathsf{Sbox}'''$ , as described, e.g. in [13].
-Conveniently, all the tools used in second-order DPA can be easily generalized to this third- and fourth-order cases.
-In particular, the information theoretic analysis of Section 4 just requires to integrate over three or four leakage samples $l_1^i, l_2^i, l_3^i$ and possibly $l_4^i$ .
-Since it captures the worst-case scenario, it is the most revealing technique to evaluate the impact and interest of higher-order masking schemes.
+In terms of cost, this implies using one or two additional tables Sbox" and Sbox", as described, e.g. in [15].
+Conveniently, all the tools used in second-order DPA can be easily generalized to these third- and fourth-order attack cases.
+In particular, the information theoretic analysis of Section 4 just requires to integrate over three or four leakage samples l_i^1 , l_i^2 , l_i^3 and l_i^4 .